 Maggie directs and oversees all operation, project and research activities conducted in the Unit and leads the administration, analysis and reporting of the institutional surveys on student learning experiences.
 She earned her doctorate in Psychometrics and M.S. in Statistics both from University of Massachusetts, and has obtained extensive experience in leading large-scale educational assessment programs.

 Prior to joining HKU, Maggie worked as a psychometrician for Educational Testing Service (ETS) and contributed to several other assessment organizations in the United States.
 With over ten years of academic and professional experiences, she heavily engaged in various research projects in the advancement and application of quantitative methods in the education, social, behavioral and health sciences, and gained a substantive perspective in developing innovative solutions for assessment and evaluation.
-Her research interests lie broadly in educational and psychological measurement and assessment, quantitative methods, and science of learning.
+Her research interests lie broadly in educational and psychological measurement and assessment, quantitative methods, science of learning and positive education.

 Zhao, Y. (2017).
 Impact of IRT item misfit on score estimates and severity classifications: an examination of PROMIS depression and pain interference item banks.
 Quality of Life Research, 26(3), 555-564. doi: 10.1007/s11136-016-1467-3.